Dhyana Yoga Course

 Bhagavad Gita in Spanish Kaivalya.

-Bhagavad Gita 2.48 The Yoga is the Impartiality of the mind
+Bhagavad Gita 2.48 The Yoga is the Evenness of mind

 Bhagavad Gita 2.38 Yoga of equanimity: assume pleasure and pain equally

-Detachment from the fruit of actions (Gandhi) Bhagavad Gita, Philosophy of Yoga
+Detachment from the fruit of actions (Gandhi) Bhagavad Gita

 Karma Yoga, moral and religious system, achieve freedom, detachment, good actions (Vivekananda)